ibm-cloud-docs/cloud-object-storage/basics/upload.md

 {: #high-speed-transfer}
 Using Aspera high-speed transfer for browser-based uploads and downloads offers the following benefits:

-* Objects can be as large as 10TB.
+Overcome the limitations of traditional FTP and HTTP transfers to improve data transfer performance under most conditions, especially on networks experiencing high latency and packet loss.

-* Performance might be improved, especially under networks experiencing packet loss or across longer distances.
+Transfer any type of data – multi-media files, disk images, unstructured data

-* Transfers take place in the background instead of in the active browser window.
+Transfers take place in the background instead of in the active browser window.

-* Transfers can be viewed, paused, or cancelled independently.
+Transfers can be viewed, paused, or cancelled independently.

 When uploading an object using the console, the dialog box will present the option of using Aspera high-speed transfer.
 Instead of the typical HTTP `PUT`, this option uploads the object using the [FASP protocol](http://asperasoft.com/technology/transport/fasp/) from [IBM Aspera](https://www.ibm.com/cloud/high-speed-data-transfer).
 Click the **Download plug-in** link and you'll be prompted to install the Aspera Connect plug-in for your web browser.

-The plugin can be [installed from the Aspera website](http://downloads.asperasoft.com/connect2/) directly, and for help troubleshooting issues with the Aspera Connect plug-in, [see the documentation](http://downloads.asperasoft.com/en/documentation/8).
+The plug-in can be [installed from the Aspera website](http://downloads.asperasoft.com/connect2/) directly.
+For help troubleshooting issues with the Aspera Connect plug-in, [see the documentation](http://downloads.asperasoft.com/en/documentation/8).

-After the plugin is installed, it's possible to set Aspera high-speed transfer as the default for any uploads to the target bucket using the same browser by checking the box labeled **Remember my browser preferences**.
-There are also toggle switches available in the bucket configuration page under "Transfer options" that allow you to set different defaults for uploads and downloads.
+Once the plugin is installed you will have the option to set Aspera high-speed transfer as the default for any uploads to the target bucket that use the same browser.
+Simply check the box labeled Remember my browser preferences.
+Toggle switches are also available in the bucket configuration page under **"Transfer options".** These switches allow you to set the default transport for uploads and downloads.

 ## Using a compatible tool